shock01/oig-dr/README.md

 ## Info

-OIG DomRenderer updates a target DOMElement with the contents of a DOMElement or HTMLString
+> OIG DomRenderer updates a target DOMElement with the contents of a DOMElement or HTMLString

-Uses DOMTreeWalker and isEqualNode extensively so will work (most probably) with IE9+
+> Uses isEqualNode extensively so will work (most probably) with IE9+

-Is namespace aware so can also be used to render SVG Content or other namespace aware elements.
+> Is namespace aware so can also be used to render SVG Content or other namespace aware elements.

+OIG DOMRenderer takes an optional options argument with the following properties
+- **ignoreComments** (default false) - Will remove any comments while rendering from target and skips comments from source
+- **deep** (default true) - When set to true equality of nodes is tested on the element itself and not on it's complete subtree.
+Each child in the subtree will be parsed again to be able to maintain properties/handlers on elements that have not changed from target to source.
+If uniqueness of elements is not required it's better to use deep:false for performance reasons

 ## To run